masters-of-cats/basic-boshrelease/README.md

 ## What's this?

-A BOSH release that can be used to quickly and easily test assumptions about the BOSH/monit lifecycle.
+A BOSH release that can be used to quickly and easily to test assumptions about the BOSH/monit lifecycle.

 ## TL;DR Learnings